DhammadeepRamteke/DhammadeepRamteke/README.md

-# Hi, I'm Dhammadeep Ramteke 👋
+Hi, I'm Dhammadeep Ramteke 👋
-- 🎓 Electrical Engineering Student.
+🎓 Pursuing my BTech in Electrical Engineering.
+💻 Aspiring Data Analyst, eager to explore data-driven insights.
-- 🌱 Currently learning Data Analytics, Python, and Machine Learning.
+🌱 Currently learning and developing skills in Data Analytics, Python, and Machine Learning.
-- 💻 Aspiring to become a Data Analyst.
-- 🚀 Building projects and sharing my journey here!
+🚀 Sharing my journey with projects, practice sets, and everything I learn along the way.
+📌 Connect with me on LinkedIn : [Dhammadeep Ramteke](https://www.linkedin.com/in/dhammadeep-ramteke/) 🚀

+Let’s learn, grow, and make an impact together! 💡📊